sblythe/Dry_Guide/docs/dryguide.md

 cd $parentdir/$downloaddir

 # yank the data from subdirectories up one level
-# NOTE: if you are re-running this code DO NOT re-run this line
+# NOTE: if you are re-running this code be aware that if you re-run this line
-# (i.e., please comment it out prior to re-run)
+# it will move anything that has appeared in the subdirectories up to the parental
+# downloaded directory.
+This shouldn't be a problem, but we find ways to make
+# new problems all the time.
 mv */* .

 # get the unique sample names (<sample_name_from_sheet>) and sample